weijyun9008/raycast-extensions/omni-search/README.md

-# Folder Search
+# Omni Search

+A powerful file and folder search extension for Mac, inspired by GastroGeek's Folder Search extension.

-Search for folders on your Mac
+Search for both files and folders on your Mac with ease.

 ## Plugins